Arbitration of Massachusetts Car Accident Claims

 Is Arbitration Limited To Only Auto Accident Cases?

 There is no legal requirement to arbitrate a bodily injury car crash case.
-However, is they cannot be settled, underinsured and uninsured motorist claims, must be arbitrated.
+However, if they cannot be settled, underinsured and uninsured motorist claims must be arbitrated.
 Thus, you can’t sue someone in court for these two types of claims, but you can go to arbitration.
-Arbitration however is not only limited to car accident claims.
-Other injury claims such as slips and falls and dog bites can also be brought to arbitration, but only by agreement of the parties.
-Depending on the type of case involved, most cases can be submitted to arbitration.
-However, workers compensation claims in Massachusetts are not arbitrated.

 Can The Arbitration Decision Be Appealed?